fmenardo/Bgt_popgen_Europe_2024/fineStructure/fineStructure.md

 # fineStructure
 ## Data preparation

-For the fineStructure analyses we used the extended Europe dataset (link) with XX individuals etc.).
+For the fineStructure analyses we used the [Europe+ dataset](../Datasets/Datasets.md) with 416 individuals sampled from Europe, the Middle East and Caucasus.
 We kept only SNPS without any missing data, as fineStructure cannot handle them:

 ```